TheFozid/go-llama/README.md

 ## Reverse Proxy Example (Nginx)

-To expose Go-LLama securely or behind a custom domain, use Nginx with a location block:
+To expose Go-LLama securely or behind a custom domain, you can use a **single location block** for all web app traffic:

 ```nginx
 location /go-llama {